vortex-logger/vortex-logger/docs/transports.md

 # Transports

-Bingo transports can be used for both transmitting and transforming log output.
+pino transports can be used for both transmitting and transforming log output.

-The way Bingo generates logs:
+The way pino generates logs:

 1. Reduces the impact of logging on an application to the absolute minimum.
 2. Gives greater flexibility in how logs are processed and stored.